aaronclinger/gahelper.js/README.md

 ### <a id="create"></a>GAHelper.create(*trackingId* || *fieldsObject*)

-Creates a new tracker instance and will automatically include the Google Analytics base code if it is [not present](#is-defined) on the page.
-This method returns the instance of `GAHelper` to allow for chaining.
+Creates a new tracker instance and will include the Google Analytics base code if it is [not present](#is-defined) on the page.
+This method returns the instance of `GAHelper` to allow for method chaining.

 `GAHelper.create` requires either a `trackingId` or `fieldsObject`: